matixezor/movies-api/README.md

 The database is represented by this ERD diagram.
 API uses a sqlite database.
 ![database picture](https://i.imgur.com/p01BpvS.png)
 ## Docs
+Click here to see the [docs](https://matixezor-movies-api.herokuapp.com/docs).
+I think the docs are self-explanatory.
-The docs are under this link: .
-Here you can also test the api right away.
+There you can also play around with the api right away.
 To play around with it use the acc:
  * username: test_mail
  * password: test